MarkusMannheim/contract_modelling/readme.md

 <a name="volume-weighted-average-prices"></a>

 Volume-weighted average prices are weighted by:
-* Total demand (or operational demand) for the SA market price
+* Total demand (operational demand) for the SA market price
-* Availability for solar and wind generation
+* Dispatched output (net of curtailment) for solar and wind generation

 **Monthly volume-weighted average prices** ($/MWh, 2020 to 2024)